-Ms. AUDREY HEPBURN (Actor): (as Holly Golightly) What is this place, anyway?
+AUDREY HEPBURN: (as Holly Golightly) What is this place, anyway?

-Mr. GEORGE PEPPARD (Actor): (as Paul Varjak) You said you wanted to sit down.
+GEORGE PEPPARD: (as Paul Varjak) You said you wanted to sit down.
 It's the public library.
 You've never been here?

 ROSE: Audrey Hepburn was right in "Breakfast at Tiffany's."
 There are no books in the atrium of the New York Public Library, just a lot of stairs and marble.

-Mr. PAUL LeCLERC (President and CEO, New York Public Library): New York has always been a ferociously ambitious city, even when there wasn't very much to show off.
+PAUL L: New York has always been a ferociously ambitious city, even when there wasn't very much to show off.

 ROSE: Library President Paul LeClerc explains that the founders of the library were trying to send a message.